ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 <br>

-### Things to Consider when Designing the Library PCR:
+### Things to Consider when Designing the Library PCR

 -	**Use high-fidelity polymerases** (KAPA HiFi, Q5 (NEB), or Phusion): Less error-rates and GC bias than taq polymerases, and proof-reading activity (exonuclease 3'-> 5').
 -	**Hot-Start technology:** Prevents non-specific amplification at room temperature before the thermocycler starts.
 This is crucial for reducing primer dimers.